ocas/InternationalSis/README.md

   "deliveryOption" : "fulltime",
   "programCode" : "TSTAD1",
   "term" : "fall",
-  "revokeReasonCode" : "other",
+  "revokeType" : "other",
-  "revokeReasonOther" : "something that isn't covered in the list of common responses" }
+  "otherReason" : "something that isn't covered in the list of common responses" }
 ```